-Issue Commentary • Matters in relation to fraud We have previously discussed the risk of fraud with the Audit Committee.
+Issue Commentary 1 Matters in relation to fraud We have previously discussed the risk of fraud with the Audit Committee.
 We have not been made aware of any incidents in the period and no issues have been identified during the course of our audit procedures.
-Matters in relation to related parties We are not aware of any related parties or related party transactions which have not been disclosed.
-Matters in relation to laws and regulations You have not made us aware of any significant incidences of non-compliance with relevant laws and regulations are identified any incidences from our audit work.
-We are not aware of any related parties or related party transactions which have not been disclosed.
-You have not made us aware of any significant incidences of non-compliance with relevant laws and regulations and we have not identified any incidences from our audit work.
+2 Matters in relation to related parties We are not aware of any related parties or related party transactions which have not been disclosed.
+3 Matters in relation to laws and regulations You have not made us aware of any significant incidences of non-compliance with relevant laws and regulations and we have not identified any incidences from our audit work.
 4 Written representations A letter of representation has been requested from the Council which is included in the Audit Committee papers.
 Specific representations have been requested from management in respect of the significant assumptions used in making accounting estimates for: Property, plant and equipment; Equal pay measurement; Equal pay recognition; Academy schools; and Group boundaries.
 5 Confirmation requests from third parties We requested from management permission to send confirmation requests for bank and all material and a sample of non material borrowings / investment balances.
 This permission was granted, the requests were sent and all responses were obtained.
-6 Disclosures We have summarised the disclosure amendments included in the final version of the accounts in Appendix C. 7 • All information and explanations requested from management were provided. • All information and explanations requested from management were provided.
+6 Disclosures We have summarised the disclosure amendments included in the final version of the accounts in Appendix C. 7 Audit evidence and explanations All information and explanations requested from management were provided.